the god particle

 pitch-density: density of the grains

-for more details i recommend to have a look at the manual which is downloadable at
+for more details i recommend to have a look at the manual which is downloadable at the redpandalab.

 luckily, we do not rely on an expensive acceleration device for the investigation of audible grains. in contrast, the pedal case is rather small. the controls are placed not too dense. the box holds three jacks: input and output, both mono, standard 9V with negative tip and an expression input. the expression input allows the control of either the delay/pitch or the parameter knob via an expression or external cv. as an important note, the external cv must not exceed -0.5V to 3.8V at the current circuit design. this issue will be fixed in the next revision. however, one could use simple voltage limiter with some diodes built into an adapter to protect the circuit. mechanically, the pedal feels very worthy. the pots are mounted with nuts inserted which feels robust while tweaking the knobs, much better than for pcb mounted pots. the on/off switch is presumably a true bypass switch (i am not sure, i do not use it with strung devices).